testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 * Command Line
 * Database

+When I write end-to-end tests I test on one layer, and validate on the other.
+I write a test for a command line tool and validate that CLI updates REST resource.
+I write a test for Web UI and use GraphQL API to set up the initial data.

 # Game Store

+We are going to test Game Store product.
+It has Web UI where you can see what games are available.

 :include-image: game-store-main-page.png {fit: true}

+It has CLI tool to help admins to manage the product.

 :include-cli-command: gs-admin list {stickySlide: "top 20%"}

 :include-cli-output: game-store-cli-output/out.txt {title: "admin tool cli output"}

+It has GraphQL and REST API to manage data.

 :include-file: scenarios/gamestore/graphqlQueries.groovy {title: "GraphQL query",
    startLine: "query-definition-start", endLine: "query-definition-end", excludeStartEnd: true,